 Most tissues studied histologically are prepared as shown, with this sequence of steps (a):

 Fixation: Small pieces of tissue are placed in solutions of chemicals that cross-link proteins and inactivate degradative enzymes, which preserve cell and tissue structure.

-Dehydration: The tissue is transferred through a series of increasingly concentrated ...
+Dehydration: The tissue is transferred through a series of increasingly concentrated alcohol solutions, ending in ...